ohmtal/OhmFlux/Amana/README.md

 [X] finite state machine and FluxScene class for switching Scenes

+[ ] Scene enhancements to keep setup a new Scene as lazy as possible

 [ ] A loader to put the animated sprite pictures in to different Sprite-sheet (Atlas) textures one for each animation and direction

 [ ] Let a Sprite run around decide the animation be direction => time for a new class FluxSprite